 Self-Guided, On-Campus Tour

 Parking will be located on the Visitors Side of the Floyd Street Parking Garage.
-After June 1, on Monday-Friday, 10 a.m. - 3 p.m EST, you may proceed to the East side of the Student Activities Center to pick up your guide, map and parking voucher.
+10 a.m. - 3 p.m EST, you may proceed to the East side of the Student Activities Center, outside of the Campus Store.
+Complete the self check-in at the welcome desk and pick up your guide and map.

 Use the University of Louisville Campus Map to find your way to each stop.

 Although you will be enjoying campus with your own family we ask that you follow these guidelines while on our campus.
-Please note that groups of more than 10 are not allowed during May and June.
+View full safety procedures for visitors.

-- Wash your hands with soap and water in one of the restrooms in our open buildings (Student Activities Center and Eksrtom Library).
+- Wash your hands with soap and water in one of the restrooms in our open buildings (Student Activities Center and Ekstrom Library).
 Restrooms are being well maintained.

 - Carry an alcohol-based hand sanitizer with at least 60% alcohol with you, in case you are opening doors or using handrails or benches.